CartWebApp/bio-shield-website-ready-player-two/README.md

 ## Load Functions

 Like SvelteKit, you can use `load` functions. `load` functions are default exports from `+load.js` files.
 These are async or sync functions that take a `request` parameter and can return a value.
 This value can either be `null`, `undefined`, or an object which will be added to the context.
 If you need to throw an HTTP error, you can call the `error` function available in the `#server` module.
 This is also where `useContext` and `useParams` can be called from the server.
+Additionally, if you find yourself prop drilling and passing `request` down multiple functions, use `getRequest` from `#server`, which provides a cleaner solution.

 ```js
 // src/routes/shop/[product]/+load.js